+Sales collateral is basically anything that helps move a prospect through the sales funnel.
 Sales collateral includes any type of printed or digital resource- information, media or content that helps support the sales process.

-One of the biggest revenue driving forces behind organizations is its salespeople.
+One of the biggest revenue-driving forces behind organizations is its salespeople.
 Your salespeople help your organization to grow by representing the company, going out in the field, interacting with customers, building relationships, establishing trust, and closing deals!

-Even though salespeople have the most important job in your company- to drive revenue- a shocking 71% of salespeople say they lack the necessary knowledge to sell better and increase their close rates.
+Even though salespeople have the most important job in your company- to drive revenue- salespeople say they lack the necessary knowledge to sell better and increase their close rates.
 This is where the need for creating top-notch and resourceful sales collateral arises.

 Today’s consumers are informed and more tech-savvy than ever.
 In fact, 70% of the buyer’s journey is completed before a buyer even reaches out to sales.

 The following are a few common types of sales collateral:

-Product Data Sheets
+1. Product Data Sheets

 Datasheets include vital information like: